National Employer Playbook

 Inclusive workplaces start with inclusive leadership.

 The key to transforming an organization into a welcoming and inclusive work environment is leadership.
-For insights into how to create inclusive workplaces, refer to this downloadable PDF.
+For insights into how to create inclusive workplaces, refer to this downloadable pdf.

 Want to retain your immigrant talent and also provide immigrant professionals the tools they need to lead?
 Consider partnering with the Toronto Region Immigrant Employment Council (TRIEC) for its free program: Career Advancement for Immigrant Professionals.